cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/MPLS.md

 3 services that customer want to buy from service provider.
 The Service provider is realized through the IP tech the services they are less efficient (have limitations).
 For these reasons in 199* the **MPLS** was founded.

-## The needs of a TLC provider of data services
- Offer services to its customers
-- good “Quality of Service” – QoS
-- Service Level Agreements – SLAs
-Run its backbone in a cost-effective way
-- convergence of services (example voice and data services) For its Data backbone the provider needs good support for:
-- Virtual Private networks
-- Traffic Engineering
-- Protection/restoration mechanism
-It turns the IP layer into a Connection-oriented packet switching technologies that represent a good answer to these needs

 ## MPLS over Ethernet
 Situation in the 199X for the stack of transport network:
 ![[Pasted image 20241207231845.png]]